Informatics General: Professional services

 Even with the success of Mark IV, contract programming services still remained the primary revenue generator for the company during much of its history.

 The company was still engaged in professional services as of 1984.

 Bauer later said that while Informatics had a good start on professional services, they never really grew that business and thus missed a major market opportunity.

 Others

 CPM Systems, Inc. was a pioneer in Critical path method (CPM) and Program evaluation and review technique (PERT) techniques that had begun as part of Hughes Dynamics.
 In 1965 Informatics acquired it and formed the CPM Systems Division, led by Russell D. Archibald and located in Sherman Oaks, Los Angeles.
 Much of its focus was on the efficient planning and construction of tract housing, but the business dissipated during a housing downturn in the late 1960s.

 During the 1970s Informatics brought out accounting software, but failed to compete effectively with that from Management Science America.
+Nor was it competitive with software from McCormack & Dodge, the other leader in that field, and it was sold to that firm a year after the Sterling Software takeover.

 Business Management Systems was another division of Informatics in early 1985, located in Atlanta.